Casey Dellacqua: 2015: Career-high doubles ranking and injury

 Dellacqua began her summer hardcourt season participating the qualifying event at the Rogers Cup, but fail to get to the main round.
 In first round, she teamed with Yaroslava Shvedova but lost to all-rising-stars pair Kristina Mladenovic and Karolína Plíšková.
 Her next event was Cincinnati Open.
 She qualified to the main round, but lost to Mona Barthel in the first round.
 In doubles event, she and Shvedova reached the final, where they lost to the sisters pair Chan Hao-ching and Chan Yung-jan.
 At the Connecticut Open, she and Shvedova lost in the quarterfinals.
 At the US Open, she lost in the first round to qualifier Anett Kontaveit in the singles competition.
 However, she teamed with Yaroslava Shvedova to reach their second Grand Slam final of the year in the doubles competition.
 Once again, they finished runner-up, this time to top-seeded pair Mirza/Hingis, which means Dellacqua's Grand Slam final record in women's doubles event fell to 0–6.

 In October, Dellacqua was in the women's doubles semifinal of the China Open when she fell and hit her head on the cement.
 This forced Dellacqua and Shvedova to withdraw from the 2015 WTA Finals.

 2016: Limited play

 Still suffering the effects of the fall at the 2015 China Open, Dellacqua withdrew from the Australian summer.
 In February, Dellacqua travelled to Bratislava to play Fed Cup and partnered Samantha Stosur to win the deciding rubber against Slovakia.
 In March, Dellacqua was given a wildcard into the San Antonio Open.
-This was her first singles match in five months.
-She lost 1–6, 0–6 to Tsvetana Pironkova.
-While she wanted to play Indian Wells and Miami, she realised she wasn't "physically and mentally 100%" so decided to take more time off and get it right.
-She didn't play again in 2016.
+This was her first singles match in five months, and she lost 1–6, 0–6 to Tsvetana Pironkova.
+While she wanted to play Indian Wells and Miami, she realised she was not "physically and mentally 100%" so decided to take more time off and get it right.
+She did not play again in 2016.